shiimizu/ena/README.md

 FLAGS:
-        --asagi               Use Ena as an Asagi drop-in --interval-dynamic    Add 5s on intervals for each 404.
-Capped --quickstart          Download everything in the beginning with no limits and then throttle --strict              Download sequentially rather than concurrently.
+        --asagi               Use Ena as an Asagi drop-in --strict              Download sequentially rather than concurrently.
 This sets limit to 1 --watch-boards        Enable archiving the boards
         --watch-threads       Enable archiving the live threads until deleted or archived (only applies to threadslist)